Is opting for cheaper generators false economy? Or are the ‘lesser known’ value for money generator as good as premium ones?

 For trade generators, the premium options are the locally manufactured brands like Powerlite, Crommelins Machinery, and Gentech, which build generators powered by the likes of Honda, Subaru, Kohler and Vanguard engines.
 All names you know and trust.
 The selling point of these Australian manufactured products is that they are built and tested specifically for Australian conditions and have decades of use in the construction and hire industries.
 You know you can trust them to last the distance and provide power when it counts.

 Now consider the value for money generator options.
 There was a time that all cheaper generators from China were poorly manufactured and prone to engine failures.
 Those days are long gone, thanks to improved quality control and strengthening manufacturing standards.
-Today, there are brands such as Cromtech which are more reliable.
+Today, there are brands such as Cromtech and Briggs and Stratton which are more reliable.

 Chinese manufacturing has really picked up its game in many cases – in fact that even some premium brands are using parts manufactured in China and South-East Asia.
 In other words, just because you are cutting costs, doesn’t mean you are compromising reliability.
 Additionally, while Yamaha and the like might be better on features such as noise, weight and fuel efficiency, it isn’t by a massive margin…so, it depends on how important these things are to you, and if you’re willing to pay for it.
 But before you make your choice, read on: